 More about Washington County Museum of Fine Arts

 Commune with nature and take a walk through the woods of Western Maryland, known for its gorgeous mountain views.
 Just a few miles north of Oakland, Swallow Falls State Park borders the Youghiogheny River and is nestled in the picturesque Allegheny Mountains.
-Let your spirit run wild at Swallow Falls with its rocky gorges, roaring rapids, centuries-old hemlock trees, and Muddy Creek Falls, the cascading 53-foot waterfall, is the tallest in Maryland!
+Let your spirit run wild at Swallow Falls with its rocky gorges, roaring rapids, centuries-old hemlock trees, and Muddy Creek Falls, with a cascading 53-foot waterfall that is the tallest in Maryland!

 More about Swallow Falls State Park

 June through August, jam to live music at the Canal Place Ampitheater as part of downtown Cumberland’s concert series featuring top talent from visiting touring bands.
 Year-round, bike along the canal or hike one of two trails in Maryland’s first Certified Heritage Areas.
 Canal Place is home to many festivals and the beloved Western Maryland Scenic Railroad.

 More about Canal Place Heritage Area

 History and architecture lovers will particularly enjoy this house neighboring Grantsville’s Spruce Forest Artisan Village.
 The House of Yoder was modeled after early-18th-century Swiss homes.
 Tour four stories displaying a massive fireplace, drawstring latch, stone-arched root cellar, smoke house, and more, all while learning about the Yoder family’s European heritage.

 Baltimore's Free Art Museums